-The Convention on the Taking of Evidence Abroad in Civil or Commercial Matters (commonly known as “The Hague Evidence Convention”) on 9 April 2014 and it has been in force in Brazil 27 April 2017 (via Decree 9,039/2017).
+The Convention on the Taking of Evidence Abroad in Civil or Commercial Matters (commonly known as “The Hague Evidence Convention”) has been in force in Brazil since 27 April 2017 (via Decree 9,039/2017).

 - exclude the application of 2nd paragraph of article 4th, which provides that a contracting state must accept a letter of request in either English or French, or a translation into one of these languages;